traefik/traefik/docs/user-guide/kubernetes.md

   containerPort: 443
 ```

-or to the daemon set :
+or to the daemon set:

 ```
 ports: